 The longer the warranty the better, especially if the meter is expensive.

-We try to we recommend reputable companies, with good customer service, that can ship the meters worldwide.
+We recommend reputable companies, with good customer service that offer worldwide shipping.

-Finally, please be sure to check all the mentioned features (warranty, prices etc) also in the sellers page, because they could be different from those mentioned in the following comparison tables or have changed since the time this article was written.
+Finally, please be sure to check all the mentioned features (warranty, prices etc.) as they could be different from those mentioned in the following comparison tables or have changed since the time this article was written.

-- There are meters in the market that are targeting professional users and are priced very high, though they seemingly offer the same features.
+- There are meters on the market that target professional users and are expensive, though they seemingly offer the same features.

 - On the other hand, more expensive meters usually also mean higher overall quality, more professional design, longer and more reliable operation, longer warranty, better service and the potential to get your meter recalibrated, which are important for professional users.

-- And your clients will value your service more if you use a high end meter, rather than a cheap one.
+- Your clients may value your service more if you use a high end meter, rather than a cheap one.

 - We suggest you try to avoid all in one combination meters.
 They do not perform well in all types of measurements.

-- Also, using more meters will make a better impression to your clients, than doing all the measurements with only one meter.
+- Also, using more meters will make a better impression to your clients rather than carrying out all the measurements with only one meter.

 - While smaller and lighter meters are easier to transport, bigger and heavier meters look and feel more professional.

-The basic low cost meters presented below will measure correctly most common high frequency radiation sources but not with great accuracy, might not detect all the frequencies claimed by their manufacturer or have the expected sensitivity.
+The basic low cost meters presented below will measure correctly most common high frequency radiation sources but not with great accuracy and may not detect all the frequencies claimed by their manufacturer or have the expected sensitivity.

-Some manufacturers, have no problem admitting their meters limitations.
+Some manufacturers have no problem admitting that their meters have limitations.
 As Cornet (USA) admits in one of their manuals “(our meter) is designed for quick living environment RF radiation evaluation and is for reference use only.
-Official RF safety radiation measurement procedure is complicate and should be handled by trained technical person with lab instruments”.
+Official RF safety radiation measurement procedure is complicated and should be handled by those who are technically trained with lab instruments."